Amekn/Introduction/README.md

 - 👋 Hi, I’m @KangZhou
 - 👀 I’m interested in computing science, genetics, chemistry, calculus and music.
 - 🌱 I’m currently learning about database practice and AI algorithem.
-- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me: By sending me an email through: dadaogcd4@gmail.com.

 <!---